Do you wish to move your nursing career to the U.K. but do not have an English Certificate yet?

 - Start of process with NEU Professionals: Following a successful result you will move into our standard processes for overseas recruitment.

-*Please note that this opportunity to apply without an English Language Certificate is currently ONLY OPEN FOR REGISTERED MENTAL HEALTH NURSES AND MIDWIVES
+*Please note that this opportunity to apply without an English Language Certificate is currently ONLY OPEN FOR REGISTERED MENTAL HEALTH NURSES

 The role of a Mental Health Nurse within the NHS